QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 - For Anonymous Trial, there is no license key to set.

-- For Registered Trial, Standard, and Professional licenses, specify the key in one of the following ways before running your program:
+- If you have a license key, specify it in one of the following ways before running your program:

 - Via Code: